The tree of happiness flowers and fruits most abundantly for the creative man

 On hearing bad or shocking personal news, one experiences an unusual freezing of one’s senses, and although one is seeing, one does not observe, and even though one hears one no longer comprehends.

-The regular and symmetrical features that determine the attractiveness in a face, are the very same elements that bore and tire the eye of the eye.
+The regular and symmetrical features that determine the attractiveness in a face, are the very same elements that bore and tire the eye.

 Appreciation born of the eyes is sooner jaded than that born of the ears.